cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.2.0 (2020-05-10) =
+* Improved check if the WooCommerce Table Rate plugin is active
+* Fixed PHP warnings that showed during creation of feeds for products that had no attributes at all
+* Set autoloading on no for the product batch option

 = 8.1.9 (2020-05-08) =
 * Solved PHP warnings that showed on variants product edit pages for the extra fields that had an undefined index